seeseemelk/nice-curses/README.md

 ## class ColorTable
 A ColorTable object stores information about defined colors and color pairs.
-It can be indexed by two `short`s: foreground color's index and background color's index, yielding an attribute to use with `addch` and friends:
+It can be indexed in two ways:
-    int attribute = colorTable[fg, bg];
-A new color pair can be added via `void addPair(short fg, short bg)` method.
-A color pair can be removed via `void removePair(short fg, short bg)` method.
-You can also fill the table with all the pairs of the default colors (which are given in StdColor enum) with `void initDefaultColors()`.
-If the library is initialized with `useStdColors = true` then this method will be called.
+- By a pair of `short`s: the first is foreground color index, the second is background.
+- By a single `short`: it is a color pair index.
+Indexing yields an attribute that can be used as a parameter to `addch`, `addstr` and the like.
+It may throw an exception if a requested pair is not in the table.

+Apart of this, a ColorTable object has following methods:
+- `short addPair(short fg, short bg)` - define a new color pair and return its index.
+Throws an exception if a new pair cannot be added.
+- `void redefineColor(short color, short r, short g, short b)` - redefine a color with given index.
+Throws an exception if the color cannot be redefined.
+- `short addColor(short r, short g, short b)` - add a new color with given RGB content.
+Return the index of the new color.
+Throws an exception if a new color cannot be added.
+- `short addColor(RGB color)` - same.
+- `void removePair(short pairIndex)` - mark a pair for overwriting.
+- `void removeColor(short colorIndex)` - mark a color for overwriting.
+- `void initDefaultColors()` - initialize color pairs from StdColor enum.
+This is called if you request standard colors in Curses configuration.

 ## Helper things

 ### struct RGB
 Used to represent colors.
-Using non-default colors is not supported yet, so this is of very limited use.
+Has three fields:
+- `short r` - the red component.
+- `short g` - the green component.
+- `short b` - the blue component.

 ### enum Attr
 A set of possible (and binary OR-able) attributes for drawing characters.